 This section introduces a scenario that illustrates the requirement for attribute based encryption between entities involved.
-Let us suppose that an airline company offers wireless services during flights (news, e-mail, movies, duty-free shopping ...).
+Let us suppose that an airline company offers wireless services during flights (news, e-mail, movies, duty-free shopping).
 Depending on the class of his seat, each passenger will have different access privileges to these services.
 The shopping service would be accessible to all passengers without any restriction.
-Every passenger sending a service discovery request containing the { shopping } keyword with a laptop will receive a response containing the details of where and how to access the digital shopping mall (Figure 2).
+Every passenger sending a service discovery request containing the shopping keyword with a laptop will receive a response containing the details of where and how to access the digital shopping mall (Figure 1).
 Of course, it is assumed that this service location needs not be protected from other passengers since it is publicly accessible.
-This does not preclude subsequent requirements for access control to the duty-free shopping service, for instance because one has to check the validity of the passenger's credit card number before agreeing to some transaction.
+This does not preclude subsequent requirements for access control to the duty-free shopping service, for instance because one has to check the validity of the passenger's credit card number before agreeing to some transaction. (figure 1) Passengers in business and first class may also get access to their e-mail.
+The response sent by the e-mail service will need to ABE-encrypted in order to restrict its access to business and first class passengers only (Figure 2).
+The response may contain credentials in order to enable the passengers to access the service.
+All other passengers should be unable to locate the service, much less gain access to it.
+(Figure 2) Passengers in first class may also request a premium movie service that lets them access to recent movies.
+The premium service should only be accessible in presence of an adult passenger, in particular in order to protect children against offensive or violent contents.
+A service discovery request for the premium movie should thus contain the requesting passenger's age for instance, yet such personal information should remain as confidential as possible.
+Encrypting the service discovery request to render it accessible by the premium service only would be enough to protect the passenger's privacy.
+However, to cope with requirements regarding access control to the service description, the discovery response will also need to be encrypted according to requester's age, so that the location of the movie service will be known only to adult passengers traveling in first class (Figure 3).
+In all these examples, the assurance that some trusted authority did

-Figure 2: Discovering shopping service in insecure mode
+Figure 1: Discovering shopping service in insecure mode